Capital gains

 Deemed Domicile

 You will be automatically deemed UK-domiciled for tax purposes if you have lived in the UK for 15 of the last 20 tax years immediately prior to the relevant tax year.
-You cannot claim the remittance basis if you are deemed domiciled and will be required to report your gains to HMRC like a UK-domiciled taxpayer.
+You cannot claim the remittance basis if you are deemed domiciled and will be required to report your gains to HMRC in th taxpayer.

 Temporary Non-Residence